-Solving the Paper Problem
+Solving the Payables Paper Problem in 2022

-More and more, paper seems to be on the way out of the payables process.
-From the sudden spread of email to the surge of green initiatives, everyone’s been talking about new ways to use less paper and take advantage of the digital tools available.
+Paper is fast losing its status as a key part of the payables process.
+From the sudden spread of email years ago to the modern surge of green initiatives, everyone’s been talking about new ways to use less paper and take advantage of the digital tools available.

 Who’s Going Digital?

-In 2016, we all rely heavily on technology.
-A lot of us have a hard time remembering everything got done before we had smartphones and other modern improvements.
+In 2022, we all rely heavily on technology.
+A lot of us have a hard time remembering how we did everything before we had smartphones and other modern improvements.
 Laptops have gone from luxuries to standard-issue and are already on their way out as tablets dominate the market.
-Company phones are everywhere and it’s even more common to give employees a stipend for their personal phone so they can be reached for work anytime.
-Remote employment becomes more and more common every year.
-Companies need to be willing to change in a way that takes advantage of the new options available.
-In an increasingly global workforce, relying on paper-based processes is all but guaranteed to hold you back.
+Company phones are everywhere.
+It’s even become common to give employees a stipend for their personal phone so they can be reached for work anytime.
+In addition, remote employment becomes more and more common every year, particularly in the aftermath of 2020.

-Having a good system in place ahead of time means that everyone has the opportunity to work together to meet the needs of the group, instead of focusing solely on one department at a time.
-Your company has to be able to act as a single unit in certain circumstances.
-Adding standardization and automated processing to the finance department gives you better control while also allowing for collaboration with others.
+Having a good system in place ahead of time means that everyone can work together to meet the needs of the group, instead of focusing solely on one department at a time.
+Your company has to be able to act as a single unit when moving forward into 2022.
+Adding standardization and automated processing to the AP department gives you better control and flexibility while also allowing for collaboration with others.